-Valentine’s Day; a day for lovers.
-Well I sure do love this Raspberry and Chocolate Sparkling Rosé Cocktail and it’s an easy, elegant and beautiful libation you can make for the one you love.
+I sure do love this Raspberry and Chocolate Sparkling Rosé Cocktail and it’s an easy, elegant and beautiful libation you can make for the one you love for any special occasion.

 Time is traveling at lightning speed for me lately; I feel as if I’m constantly rushing just to catch up.
 I just finally got the last of my Christmas decor packed and moved to my basement this past weekend and now, lo and behold, Valentine’s Day will be upon us in a heartbeat.
 This month’s Progressive Eats is all about Love Foods; including Aphrodisiacs or other romantic food or drink for Valentine’s Day and it’s hosted by Jane Bonacci who blogs at The Heritage Cook.